Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Quantum-mechanical rotational-vibrational energy calculations

-where the truncation is adjusted to the computational resources available and target accuracy.
-The PES given in eq.~\ref{eq:multimode} can be approximated to a SOP form, which serves significant speedup of calculations and extends the number of feasible dimensions from few (less than 20) up to 100, at the expense of lowered accuracy.
-Non-SOP PES formats involve functional fits with predefined model functions or machine-learning approaches~\cite{Unke2021,Behler2021}, such as neural networks (NN) ~\cite{Jiang2013,Manzhos2020,ShanavasRasheeda2022,Nandi2022}, among which the most accurate potentials can be found.
+where the truncation order $M$ is chosen according to the available computational resources and the desired accuracy.
+The PES in eq.~\eqref{eq:multimode} can be approximated by a sum-of-products (SOP) form, which offers a substantial speedup of calculations and extends the range of tractable dimensionalities from a few (typically fewer than 20) to on the order of $10^2$ degrees of freedom, at the expense of reduced accuracy.
+In contrast, non-SOP PES representations rely on direct functional fits with predefined model forms or on machine-learning approaches~\cite{Unke2021,Behler2021}, including neural networks (NNs)~\cite{Jiang2013,Manzhos2020,ShanavasRasheeda2022,Nandi2022}, which currently provide some of the most accurate potential energy surfaces available.